- Academic Affairs

 We have put together a list of popular expense tracking methods for you to explore, along with their positive and potentially negative traits.

 This method involves keeping your receipts from every purchase (or ATM transaction) and totaling the receipts periodically.
 At the end of each period (daily, weekly, pay period, etc.), sort the receipts by expense category and record the transactions in a notebook or spreadsheet.
 Compare the totals against your budgeted amount for each category.

 Plus: Receipts provide a paper trail.
 You will get an honest look at your spending habits.
 You can use the receipts to fine-tune your budget.

 Minus: Not all merchants give receipts without being asked.
 The gap between when a transaction occurs and when the transaction is recorded allows time for losing receipts or forgetting to record them altogether.
 If the observation period is too long, one may easily go over spending limits for each category.

 Plus: You can have your cash balance (and your balance in each category) at your fingertips.
-You can also see each balance decrease as you spend, which you cannot see when you use a debit or credit card.
+You also can see each balance decrease as you spend, which you cannot see when you use a debit or credit card.
 By using cash, you also avoid ATM and overdraft fees.

 Minus: This method can get messy if you don’t have a safe place to carry your envelopes.
 If you lose an envelope away from home, chances are it will not return!